HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/developing_managing_content/comments_wcm.md

 ## Limitations

-- Nested replies to comments are yet supported.
+- Nested replies to comments are not yet supported.
 - Posting and replying are limited to 500 characters.
 - Rendering Comments outside the WCM rendering process (for example, from REST or a custom Servlet or JSP via the java WCM API) is not yet supported.
 - HTML tags are not rendered in the comments.
 If HTML tags are present, the system skips HTML tags that are added in a comment.